|Copyright © Nucleus Medical Media, Inc.|

 - Change underwear, nightclothes, and sheets after each treatment.

-- Wash all bedding every 3 to 7 days for three weeks.
+- Wash all bedding every 3-7 days for 3 weeks.

-- Wash underwear and pajamas daily for two weeks.
+- Wash underwear and pajamas daily for 2 weeks.

 - Wash all clothing and toys to destroy remaining eggs.